Contact Us

 Read More

-Text-to-SQL: Comparison of LLM Accuracy in 2026
+Text-to-SQL: Comparison of LLM Accuracy

 I have relied on SQL for data analysis for 18 years, beginning in my days as a consultant.
 Translating natural-language questions into SQL makes data more accessible, allowing anyone, even those without technical skills, to work directly with databases.